 Our attorneys are now pursuing lawsuits against e-cigarette companies in the hope that we can combat this rising public health crisis.
 Through legal action, we will obtain relief for these victims and hold e-cig companies accountable for their negligence.

-If you or a loved one has been injured by e-cigarettes, please contact us immediately to complete a free case review.
-Don’t hesitate; these cases are time-sensitive, and you may be entitled to compensation.
+If you or a loved one has been injured by e-cigarettes, please contact us immediately for a free consultation.
+Don’t hesitate; these cases are time-sensitive, and you may be owed money.